-The Gamlingay Photos website has now been in existence for five years and during that time the number of photo contributions has increased substantially.
+The Gamlingay Photos website has now been in existence since 2011 and since then the number of photo contributions has increased substantially.

 In June 2012 I was contacted by Diana Scott of Merton Grange who had found 2 photo albums that she thought may be of interest.
-When I visited her she had found 17 more albums consisting of hundreds of photos taken by the Ellis family from 1919 to the mid 1940s.
+When I visited her she had discoverd 17 more consisting of hundreds of photos taken by the Ellis family from 1919 to the mid-1940s.

 Furthermore, the vast majority of them had not only the details of the people and events shown but also the date on which they were taken.
 She kindly donated all of these to Gamlingay History Society and those photos that were relevant to this website have now been published – a huge restoration task.

 The other photos which now reside in the History Society archive provide a very valuable source for a future research project.

 We cannot thank Diana enough for this tremendous donation.